Changes to the BBC Music website

 The following are no longer supported

-- ‘My Music’ and ‘Find a Track’ - including the ability to save tracks and export them to third-party streaming services. although it is still possible to view the tracks that have been broadcast on BBC Radio, on BBC Sounds, and we are working on developing the ability to save music tracks you’ve heard on the BBC in your favourite commercial music service
+- ‘My Music’, ‘Find a Track’ and 'My Tracks' - including the ability to save tracks to a list and export them to third-party streaming services, although it is still possible to view the tracks broadcast on BBC Radio, via BBC Sounds, and save them directly to your favourite commercial music service

 - Artist pages (including the addition or updating of artist images)

-- BBC Music Playlists will no longer be available, but you can continue to enjoy carefully-curated selections of music with our new Music Mixes on BBC Sounds.
+- BBC Music Playlists are no longer be available, but you can continue to enjoy carefully-curated selections of music with our new Music Mixes on BBC Sounds.

 BBC artist biographies

 Since hand-building a page for every artist to appear at a BBC event would be beyond our resources, we’re taking basic data around names, discographies and other key information from MusicBrainz, a website which offers discographical information on artists from Abba to Zappa (along with about 600,000 others).
 The information on the site is contributed, edited and maintained by an international community of users, in much in the same way as Wikipedia.

 The artist biographies that appear on our event pages come from MusicBrainz via Wikipedia.